Unit 1 - Practice Quiz

 C. process

-D. document
+D. root

 41 Which global variable holds the directory name of the current module?